Projection-shifted particle-flow imaging with cosmic-ray muons: Declarations

 \section{Declarations}

 \begin{itemize} \item Funding: This work was supported in part by the National Natural Science Foundation of China (Grant Nos.
 12325504 and 12061141002) and the State Key Laboratory of Nuclear Physics and Technology, Peking University (Nos.
-NPT2024ZX01 and NPT2025ZX02). \item Patent Declaration: A patent application related to the technologies described in this work has been filed in China (Application Number: CN202511708895.9; Filing Date: November 20, 2025). \item Ethics approval and consent to participate: Not applicable. \item Consent for publication: All authors have read and approved the final version of the manuscript.
+NPT2024ZX01 and NPT2025ZX02). \item Patent Declaration: A patent application related to the technologies described in this work has been published in China (Publication Number: CN 121558779 A; Publication Date: February 24, 2026). \item Ethics approval and consent to participate: Not applicable. \item Consent for publication: All authors have read and approved the final version of the manuscript.
 We confirm that the work is original.
-All authors consent to its publication. \item Data availability: All data included in this study are available upon request by contact with the corresponding author. \item Materials availability: Not applicable. \item Code availability: The core code in this study is available upon request by contact with the corresponding author. \item Author contribution: Zibo Qin: Methodology, Software, Validation, Formal analysis, Investigation, Writing – Original Draft, Visualization.
+All authors consent to its publication. \item Data availability: All data included in this study are available from \url{https://zenodo.org/records/20560520}. \item Materials availability: Not applicable. \item Code availability: The code involved in this study can be obtained by contacting the corresponding authors. \item Author contribution: Zibo Qin: Methodology, Software, Validation, Formal analysis, Investigation, Writing -- Original Draft, Visualization.
+Qite Li: Conceptualization, Methodology, Resources, Writing -- Review \& Editing, Supervision.
 Rongfeng Zhang: Software, Formal analysis, Visualization.
-Pei Yu: Software, Visualization, Writing – Review \& Editing.
+Pei Yu: Software, Visualization, Writing -- Review \& Editing.
 Cheng-en Liu: Investigation.
-Liangwen Chen: Writing – Review \& Editing.
-Feng Zhang: Writing – Review \& Editing.
-Zaihong Yang: Writing – Review \& Editing.
-Qite Li: Conceptualization, Methodology, Resources, Writing – Review \& Editing, Supervision.
-Qiang Li: Resources, Writing – Review \& Editing, Supervision, Project administration. \end{itemize}
+Liangwen Chen: Writing -- Review \& Editing.
+Feng Zhang: Writing -- Review \& Editing.
+Qiang Li: Resources, Writing -- Review \& Editing, Supervision, Project administration. \end{itemize}

 \begin{appendices}